 Technology is constantly on the cusp of the next big thing, or at least, the next commonly used thing.
 The restaurant industry is not excused from keeping up with the pace of technology.
-In order to be a competitive restaurant, especially within the hotel industry, you must strive for innovation while integrating the evolving industry trends.
+In order to be a competitive restaurant, especially within the hotel industry, you must strive for innovation while integrating the evolving industry trends millennials and technology.

 Technology and traditional customer service may seem like opposing forces, but if fused together properly, it will result in customer service on an entire new level.

 Rather than viewing technology advancements as taking the place of the human touch, think about how paired together, your restaurant can offer every customer’s dream dining experience.

 What it boils down to is that, once a new gadget is created, enabling a task to be completed quicker and with more ease eventually it will be widely adopted.
 That goes for any industry; meaning hesitating to transition with the times will leave your restaurant irrelevant and no longer profitable.